lucendio/lecture-devops-app/README.md

 #### `make install`

-* installs all dependencies via `npm` for *server* and *client*
+* installs all *server* and *client* dependencies via package manager `npm`

 #### `make build`

-1. copies server source into some empty location
+1. copy server source into some empty location
-2. copies dependency manifest (`package*`) into the same location right next to the server source
+2. copy dependency manifest (`package*`) into the same location right next to the server source
-3. installs server dependencies
+3. install server dependencies there
+4. install all client dependencies next to its source
-4. builds client code (requires client dependencies to be installed already) and puts it next to the server source into
+5. build client code and put it next to the server source (step 1)

 #### `make test`

-*NOTE: requires a MongoDB service already ro be running (see `MONGODB_URL` in target on where it's assumed to be running)*
+*NOTE: requires/assumes a MongoDB service (see `MONGODB_URL`) to be reachable from the context where tests are being executed*

-* runs client & server tests in [CI mode](https://jestjs.io/docs/en/cli.html#--ci) (exits regardless of the test outcome; closed tty)
+* runs client & server tests in [CI mode](https://jestjs.io/docs/en/cli.html#--ci) (exits regardless of the test outcome;
+  closed tty)

 #### `make dev-test-client`